 Chart a more leisurely course in and around the Quarter, where you’ll discover world-class menswear shops unique to New Orleans, along with trendy hotspots for t-shirts and sneakers.
 The best part?
 There are plenty of watering holes along the way.

-Meyer the Hatter (120 St. Charles Ave., just off Canal St.)
+120 St. Charles Avenue, just off Canal Street

 Nothing puts a spring in a man’s step like a snappy Panama or fedora.
 Just down the block from Rubensteins is the largest and most renowned hat store in the South.
 Family-owned since 1894, Meyer the Hatter stocks everything from bowlers, top hats and safari hats to newsboy caps, and boasts an extensive collection of fine Panama straws.
 A splurge here won’t break the bank, either.
-Frequent sales abound, and everyday prices range from $20 to $100 for most styles, while top-tier toppers like the Stetson Aficionado Panama ($125) are under $200.
+Frequent sales abound, and everyday prices range from $20 to $100 for most styles, while top-tier toppers like the Stetson Aficionado Panama ($145) are under $200.

 The streetwise sneaks at Sneaker Politics are the coolest kicks in town.
-When the Lafayette, LA-based store opened its French Quarter outpost across from House of Blues, a long line of fans waited in the rain to get first dibs on the latest releases from Nike, Converse, and Vans.
+When the Lafayette, LA-based store opened its first French Quarter outpost across from House of Blues, a long line of fans waited in the rain to get first dibs on the latest releases from Nike, Converse, and Vans.
 Their patience was rewarded when New Orleans-born rapper Curren$y showed up and started pouring free champagne.
 How cool is that?